 One of the questions we’ve heard over and over again when speaking with neighborhoods across the country is, “I’ve only seen Automatic License Plate Readers (ALPR) in businesses and on busy streets.
 I’ve heard that those companies keep data for long periods of time and use it to monitor their customers.
 Does this mean you’ll be watching our neighborhood and monitoring who comes in and out?
-What do you do with that information?”
+How do you make sure you protect privacy?”

 We’ve talked about privacy in the past, but we feel so strongly about this subject, we wanted to make sure we address it again.

 Across the US, 83% of property crimes go unsolved.
 When we heard this statistic, we knew we needed to do something, so we spoke to police.
 The number one request we heard from police is that they needed more actionable evidence.
-Since over 70% of these crimes occur with a vehicle, Flock Safety is focused on capturing evidence police can act upon to keep communities safe — vehicle footage.
+Since over 70% of these crimes occur with a vehicle, Flock Safety is focused on capturing evidence police can act upon to keep communities safe — license plate details.

 While our technology’s focus is to capture what police need in the field, our company’s focus is to keep residents safe, and part of that mission is to respect resident privacy.
 From the beginning, our CEO and Co-Founder Garrett Langley had a vision to eliminate neighborhood crime, starting in his own neighborhood.
 Garrett wanted a system that could help police track down burglars and criminals but didn’t like how other existing security systems stored data.
 Today, Flock Safety is the only security system that lowers neighborhood crime while keeping privacy at the forefront of each system update we push.